-How we have implemented Jira Service Desk
+How we have implemented Jira Service Management

 One of the services our company offers is hosting of Atlassian products.
-In order to support our hosting customers efficiently, we've set up a support portal using Jira Service Desk.
+In order to support our hosting customers efficiently, we've set up a support portal using Jira Service Management.
 Aside from the fact that we're Atlassian partners and should really 'eat our own dog food', there are several important reasons why we chose this type of customer contact point:

 - There is one central point of contact;